maho3/ltu-ili/INSTALL.md

 ```
 After the script completed, you should be able to find some metric summaries and plots in the **examples/toy** folder.

 It's also possible to use pre-processed Quijote two point correlation function (TPCF) summaries and run example cosmological inference.
-Quijote TPCF summaries can be found the LtU Open Storage Network data repository ([https://sdsc.osn.xsede.org/learningtheuniverse](https://sdsc.osn.xsede.org/learningtheuniverse)).
-See notes in the #ili-wg Slack channel or ping Matt Ho if you need help downloading this data.
+Quijote TPCF summaries can be found in the LtU Open Storage Network data repository ([https://sdsc.osn.xsede.org/learningtheuniverse](https://sdsc.osn.xsede.org/learningtheuniverse)).
+See the download instructions in the #ili-wg Slack channel or ping Matt Ho if you need help getting this data.

 Store this data in a subfolder called ili-wg/data and run the inference using
 ```bash